5jt/primes/part1.md

 It is typically tackled with tightly-iterating algorithms in a language close to the hardware, such as C.

 It might appear an unrewarding topic for a vector-programming language.
-We tackle it to study efficient vector solutions in a well-understood problem domain.
+We explore it here to study efficient vector solutions in a well-understood problem domain.
-A vector-programming notation helps us think clearly about an algorithm’s iteration.
+We are interested not so much in the solutions themselves, but in the *process of developing them*, which we illustrate.

+The q language handles large data tables efficiently, and supports coders familiar with SQL.
+It is easy to overlook the vector handling on which its power is based, and the direct access to it that the language affords.
+We hope our account will be of value to q developers who want to deepen their vector-programming skills.

-Part 1 of this article examines functional solutions to two questions:
+Part 1 of this article examines functional solutions to two familiar questions:

 -   Is $x$ prime?
 -   What are the primes up to and including $N$?

-Subsequent parts will tackle prime factorization and stateful solutions.
+Subsequent parts will explore prime factorization and stateful solutions.

 ## Background

-It is sometimes said that in Iversonian languages (programming languages derived from Iverson’s notation: e.g. APL, J, k, q) “iteration is free”.
+It is sometimes said that in programming languages derived from Iverson’s notation (e.g. APL, J, k, q) “iteration is free”.
 Operators and built-in functions iterate implicitly through arrays.
-They are supplemented by higher-order operators (iterators) that specify more elaborate iteration patterns such as Converge, Map-reduce and Fold.
+They are supplemented by higher-order operators that specify more elaborate iteration patterns such as Converge, Map-reduce and Fold.
 This has three important, but quite different consequences.

--   The most obvious consequence is that the writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
-Code becomes terse.
-With iteration as subordinated detail the remaining parts of an algorithm become easier to see and study.
+-   The writer is relieved of the work of writing loops and can specify common patterns of iteration with one or two symbols.
+With iteration as subordinated detail the remaining parts of an algorithm are easier to study.
 -   Vectors correspond to machine architectures.
 Algorithms expressed in vectors are more tractable for parallelization.
 Higher levels of abstraction leave implementors more scope for optimization.
-This is the second consequence.
--   The least-remarked consequence is that condensing an algorithm to a few terse lines helps the writer focus on the iteration that is implied or specified.
+-   Condensing an algorithm to a few lines helps to focus on the iteration, implied or specified.
 Thinking about iteration is easier in an Iversonian language.

 At the British APL Association’s 40th anniversary celebration at the Royal Society in London in 2004, implementor Arthur Whitney spoke of k code volumes being two orders of magnitude smaller than C:

 > It is theoretically impossible for a k program to outperform hand-coded C, because every k program compiles to a C program that is exactly as fast.
 Yet k programs routinely outperform hand-coded C. How is this possible?
 It’s because it is a lot easier to see your errors in four lines of k than in 400 lines of C.

 The world does not need new prime numbers, nor even code for finding them.
-We offer this article as a close study of efficient vector solutions to problems more usually tackled with less abstract languages.
+We offer this article as a close study of developing efficient vector solutions to problems more usually tackled with less abstract languages.
 We take the most elementary problems with primes:

 -   Is `x` prime?
 -   What are the prime numbers up to and including `x`?
 (In mathematics, this is the $\pi$ function.)